-Campers do not receive or make phone calls at camp, except as approved by the Director.
-(One exception might be a camper's birthday.)
-Please do not send a cellular phone to camp with your camper.
-In case of an emergency at home, please contact us at the camp office 603-899-5589.

-During the summer, our responsibilities often take us away from our desks.
-If our voicemail system answers, please leave a message with your name, phone number, your camper's name and living unit, the date and time you called, and the reason for your call.
+Campers do not receive or make phone calls at camp, except as approved by the Director (one exception might be a camper's birthday).
+Do not send a cellular phone to camp with your camper.
+In case of an emergency at home, please contact us at the camp office: #603-899-5589 during normal business hours.
+If we are away from our desks, our voicemail system answers.
+Please leave a detailed message (your name, phone number, your camper's name and living unit, the date and time you called, and the reason for your call).
 We check messages throughout the day and can usually return calls within several hours.
 If we have a concern about your child, be assured that we'll call you!